Toto-Kotaro-Tanaka/ms1-school-of-english/README.md

 ### Scope Plane
 Features to be included on this project are;

-- Image galleries using carousel.
-5 images of courses and 5 images of accommodation.
+* Image galleries using carousel.
+5 images of courses and 5 images of accommodation
-- PDF price list is linked with menu and buttons, which open in a separate tab.
+* PDF price list is linked with menu and buttons, which open in a separate tab
-- Online registration form (static form) that users can access from the menu bar.
+* Online registration form (static form) that users can access from the menu bar
+* Contact form with modal that users can access from header and footer (Added as additional feature while creating the website)

 ### Structure Plane
 The website consists of 4 pages (Home, Course, Accommodation, Register) plus price list as a separate link.
 Everything is laid out logically so that users can easily predict and learn about the website.